MicaRasso/first-project_nailsalon/README.md

 # first-project_nailsalon
-This project was created for an assigment for the Introduction to JavaScript Class.
+This project was created as an assigment for the Introduction to JavaScript Class.
 I attended this class in the period of october to december of 2021.

 The requirements for this project:
   (1) It has to be written in Vanilla JS.